Arthur Adam

 Arthur Adam was the Chief Telephonist at Adolf Hitler's Wolfschanze HQ at East Prussia.
-Adam was a Wachtmeister (Master Sargeant) in the German Army.
+Adam was a Wachtmeister (Master sergeant) in the German Army.

 Bomb attempt against Hitler

-When Colonel Count Claus Schenk von Stauffenberg carried out a bomb attempt against Hitler’s life on 20 July 1944, it was first supposed that it had been a time bomb left by the workers of the Todt Organization who had been renovating the bunkers in the period just before.
+When Colonel Count Claus Schenk von Stauffenberg carried out a bomb attempt against Hitler's life on 20 July 1944, it was first supposed that it had been a time bomb left by the workers of the Todt Organization who had been renovating the bunkers in the period just before.

 In the following hours, von Stauffenberg was not a suspect.
 Arthur Adam's telephone hall was next to the vestibule where Stauffenberg had left his cap and his belt.

-At this time, the Chief Telephonist Arthur Adam who saw Stauffenberg running away from the HQ, leaving his belongings behind did not know what to do.
+At this time, the Chief Telephonist Arthur Adam who had seen Stauffenberg running away from the HQ, leaving his belongings behind did not know what to do.
 He walked about the site of the explosion.
 It was not his duty to take part in the investigation, however, he wanted to tell the investigators what he saw.

 He systematically tried to approach various army officers to report that he saw the suspicious Stauffenberg escapade.
 However, he was often called to attention and reminded not to raise suspicion against such a highly reputed colonel.